MATE (desktop environment): Development

 MATE fully supports the GTK 3 application framework.
 The project is supported by Ubuntu MATE lead developer Martin Wimpress and by the Linux Mint development team:

 New features have been added to Caja such as undo/redo and diff viewing for file replacements.
 MATE 1.6 removes some deprecated libraries, moving from mate-conf (a fork of GConf) to GSettings, and from mate-corba (a fork of GNOME's Bonobo) to D-Bus.

 One of the aims of the MATE developers is to provide a traditional user experience while using the newest technologies.
-In MATE 1.20, which was released in February 2018, support for HiDPI was added and the GTK+ version got increased to 3.22.
+In MATE 1.20, which was released in February 2018, support for HiDPI was added and the GTK version got increased to 3.22.
 The MATE 1.22 release migrated many programs from Python 2 to Python 3 and from dbus-glib to GDBus.
 In an upcoming version, support for Wayland will be added.
+MATE 1.28.2 had greater support for Wayland, but did not provide a completely seamless fully native Wayland session yet.

 Release history

-Note that there are an odd number of versions between each official release.
-They are treated as versions under development, and are not announced as official releases.
+Note that between each release, development versions are tagged with odd-numbered version numbers.
+These are not announced as official releases.

 Adoption

-The MATE website (as of 8 September 2022) lists 27 Linux distributions and 5 Unix-like operating systems that support the MATE desktop environment.
-The website also provides a Distrowatch hyperlink to "query DistroWatch.com for all the distributions that support MATE."
+The MATE website lists 27 Linux distributions and 5 Unix-like operating systems that support the MATE desktop environment.

 Reception

+MATE was praised for having a classic feel, with an "incredibly sharp" default theme and icon pack.
+In addition, it was praised for being lightweight within the Ubuntu MATE operating system, a version of the Ubuntu desktop that uses MATE as its primary desktop environment.